facebookresearch/macta/README.md

 If you want to use [SPEC 2017](https://www.spec.org/cpu2017/), please make sure you have the license to use it and follow the [instructions here](https://code.vt.edu/bearhw-public/rl-mem-trace) to generate the traces.
 To use the traces, specify the path to the trace files in the configs.
 You can also test some open-source datasets as well.

 ## Training
-To train MACTA
+To train MACTA, please modify the `attacker_checkpoint` and `trace_files` config in `src/rlmeta/macta/config/macta.yaml` to the absolute path of the files.
+Then run the following commands.
 ```
+conda activate macta
 cd src/rlmeta/macta
-conda activate macta
 python train/train_macta.py
 ```

 ## Evaluation
-Please specify the agents and evaluation parameters the config in `src/rlmeta/macta/config/sample_multiagent.yml`
+Please specify the agents and evaluation parameters the config in `src/rlmeta/macta/config/sample_multiagent.yaml`
 ```
 cd src/rlmeta/macta
 conda activate macta